brightroll/screens/README.md

 sites for instructions.
 If you are using PhantomJS, the [pjhtmltopdf][] script is required as well.

-An OpenID authentication method is included in the box, but is optional to use.
+A Google OAuth2 authentication method is included in the box, but is optional to use.
+To use it, specify the `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` environment variables.
+To authenticate users belonging to a finite set of Google Apps domains, set the `SCREENS_VALID_EMAIL_DOMAINS` environment variable to a comma-delimited list of accepted domains.

 By default, thin runs on port 3000.
 You may want to run nginx as a reverse proxy on standard HTTP or HTTPS ports.